borosspeter/arXivRecoSys/README.md

 - Exporting results into SQL database and/or exporting results into HTML

 ## Output files
-1. `data/manuscripts.db` which is a SQL database with table `manuscripts`, its columns are:
+1. `data/manuscripts.db` is a SQL database with table `manuscripts`, its columns are:
 - `id` : Full arXiv link (**TEXT**)
 - `published` : Published date (**TIMESTAMP**)
 - `authors` : List of authors in the format `F1.
 (F2., ...)
 Last` with comma separation (**TEXT**)